Syllabus for CIS-107

 In addition to an ungraded but required Introductions Forum in Module 1, Computer Concepts and Applications has six graded online discussion forums.
 The discussion topics cover a wide range of issues concerning computers in contemporary society.

 Communication among fellow students and with the mentor is a critical component of online learning.
 Participation in online discussions involves two distinct assignments: an initial response to a posted question (discussion thread) and at least two subsequent comments on classmates' responses.

 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-At the end of the semester you are required to submit a Final Project designed to test your ability to apply the knowledge you have gained by doing your coursework.
-Your Final Project will be in the form of a written recommendation to a medium-sized manufacturing company for a complete information system and will count for 30% of your final grade for the course.
+At the end of the semester you are required to submit a final project designed to test your ability to apply the knowledge you have gained by doing your coursework.
+Your final project will be in the form of a written recommendation to a medium-sized manufacturing company for a complete information system and will count for 30 percent of your final grade for the course.

 You are on your honor not to cheat during an exam.
 Cheating means: